 When we returned home we couldn’t kick the habit, and though a few of our local restaurants had poke on the menu at the time, it wasn’t the Spicy Kimchi Ahi Poke that we were after.
 I developed this recipe to satisfy that craving, and though we might not have a sunny lanai, the poke at my house is on point!

-This recipe is Keto, SIBO, and Paleo friendly and super easy to make as long as you have access to quality (and sustainable) sushi-grade fish.
+This recipe is Keto, SIBO, Paleo, and Whole30 friendly and super easy to make as long as you have access to quality (and sustainable) sushi-grade fish.
 In the Portland area, we are lucky to have access to sustainably sourced fish at places like Flying Fish Co. and even our local Whole Foods.
 If you don’t have access to a local fishmonger, there are several great options for online ordering.
 I’ve read good things about Honolulu Fish Company, but have not used them myself yet.